ufosc/Club_Website_2/README.md

 ```
 npm run fix
 ```
-Keep in mind that some syntax issues cannot be automatically resolved, in which case you'll need to run `npm run lint` again and resolve them manually.
+Keep in mind that some syntax issues cannot be automatically resolved, in which case you'll need to run the linter again and resolve them manually.

 <b>Running tests:</b>